awsdocs/amazon-cloudwatch-events-user-guide/doc_source/LogAPICall.md

 # Tutorial: Log AWS API Calls Using CloudWatch Events<a name="LogAPICall"></a>

-You can use a AWS Lambda function that logs each AWS API call\.
+You can use an AWS Lambda function that logs each AWS API call\.
 For example, you can create a rule to log any operation within Amazon EC2, or you can limit this rule to log only a specific API call\.
 In this tutorial, you log every time an Amazon EC2 instance is stopped\.

 ## Prerequisite<a name="log-api-prerequisite"></a>